Daughtrey History, Family Crest & Coats of Arms

 Early Notables of the Daughtrey family (pre 1700)

-More information is included under the topic Early Daughtrey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Daughtrey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Daughtrey family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Daughtrey or a variant listed above: John Dawtres who settled in Virginia in 1636; William Dawtrey settled in Barbados in 1683.

 Contemporary Notables of the name Daughtrey (post 1700) +

 - W. B. Daughtrey, American Republican politician, Delegate to Republican National Convention from South Carolina, 1940 (member, Committee to Notify Presidential Nominee), 1944

 - Helen Daughtrey, American Republican politician, Alternate Delegate to Republican National Convention from Oregon, 1960

 - Clint Daughtrey, American Democratic Party politician, Member, Rules Committee, Democratic National Convention, 2008